leihui6/ACP-3Detection/README.md

 ### 3D Point Cloud Labeling Tools

-There are many tools (online or off-line) providing labeling on a bunch of points, such as: [basicfinder](https://www.basicfinder.com/en/), [supervise](https://supervise.ly/lidar-3d-cloud/) and [3D BAT](https://github.com/walzimmer/3d-bat).
+There are many tools (online or off-line) providing labeling on a bunch of points, such as, [basicfinder](https://www.basicfinder.com/en/), [supervise](https://supervise.ly/lidar-3d-cloud/) and [3D BAT](https://github.com/walzimmer/3d-bat).
 We are using an online tool, [supervise](https://supervise.ly/lidar-3d-cloud/) for labeling 3D point cloud as below.

 <p align="center">